19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (d) to keep members informed of the progress of the society and encourage interest and a sense of ownership on the part of the members;

-(e) to present to the annual general meeting of the society an annual report on the activities of the society during the preceding financial year, together with the audited financial statements of the society and the auditor’s report for that year;
+(e) to present to the annual general meeting of the society an annual report on the activities of the society during the preceding financial year, together with the audited financial statements of the society and the auditor’s report for that year, and such other documents as the Registrar may direct;

+[Act 3 of 2018 wef 10/04/2018]

 (f) to prepare and present to the annual general meeting of the society a proposal for the distribution of any net surplus accrued during the preceding financial year, in accordance with this Act and the by-laws;